 3 hours lecture (GR).
 Also offered as M/LAT 19.
 Not open for credit to students who have completed or are currently enrolled in M/LAT 19..
-Acceptable for credit: UC/CSU

 History of the people of Mexican descent from colonial times to the present: Contemporary status and problems of Mexican-Americans in the United States.